2ico/natsec3-shadow-fleet/README.md

 *Anomaly view: SAR detections with no matching AIS ping are flagged red — candidate dark vessels.*

-![Nominal traffic — every SAR detection matches an AIS report](docs/screenshot-nominal.jpg) *Nominal view: every SAR detection (amber bbox) pairs with an AIS report (cyan triangle) — no shadow fleet activity in scene.*
+![Nominal traffic — every SAR detection matches an AIS report](docs/screenshot-nominal.jpg) *Nominal view: every SAR detection (amber bbox) pairs with an AIS report (green arrows) — no shadow fleet activity in scene.*

 ## What it does